Ahfazur Rahman: Memorial Award

 In 2022 the Rahman family in collaboration with the Ahfaz ur Rahman Award Organizing Committee and the Karachi Arts Council, created the Ahfaz ur Rahman Award for Courage and Freedom of Expression.
 The list of jury members comprises distinguished intellectuals and activists, who will decide on the awardees each year.

-In 2022, the lifetime achievement award was presented to Mr. Amar Jaleel, the fearless writer and journalist for his steadfastness in raising his dissenting voice through his writings in Sindhi, Urdu and English.
-The contemporary award was presented to the courageous journalist Ms. Asma Shirazi who has garnered a justly honorable reputation for her principled reporting and analysis amid a barrage of unscrupulous attacks.
+In 2022, the lifetime achievement award was presented to Mr. Amar Jaleel, the writer and journalist for his writings in Sindhi, Urdu and English.
+The contemporary award was presented to the journalist Ms. Asma Shirazi who has garnered a justly honorable reputation for her principled reporting and analysis amid a unscrupulous attacks.